 Earn A Ph.D.
-In Accounting And Learn The Essentials In Theory, Research Methods And Contemporary Accounting Issues
+In Business and a Major Concentration in Accounting And Learn The Essentials In Theory, Research Methods And Contemporary Accounting Issues

 Accounting Research involves the systematic and scientific study of accounting systems, institutions, standards and regulations for the purpose of understanding and characterizing their decision-facilitating and decision-influencing roles within organizations, in product and capital markets, and across economies.
 For instance, financial reporting systems play many roles in publicly held organizations characterized by separation of ownership from control.
 They help investors in valuing their claims to firms in financial markets (valuation role), are essential for corporate control and managerial performance evaluation (auditing, governance and stewardship roles), and impact how firms allocate their resources and make financial decisions (real effects).
 In a similar vein, management accounting systems facilitate planning and control within organizations.
 Often, these many roles of accounting information interact, posing challenges for system designers, policy makers, and standard setters.

 The main goal of the accounting doctoral program is to train students to do high-quality research, and become influential scholars in top academic institutions.
 The accounting group has world-class senior faculty and young, talented scholars with considerable expertise in the above topics and a vibrant research environment.
 In addition, the program leverages the resources and excellence of Rice University in related fields such as finance, economics and statistics.
 Students will be required to take courses in economics, statistics, econometrics, finance, and a rigorous set of cutting-edge research seminars covering the essentials in theory, research methods, and contemporary accounting issues.